jffryan/pergamum-vue-lara/README.md

+Pergamum was an ancient library.
+This is a modern one.

-Laravel, Vue, Tailwind, Axios, Pinia baseline repo to get projects started without having to duplicate boilerplate and setup over and over and over and over.
+WIP: Uses Laravel, Vue, Tailwind, Axios, Pinia